-10Base2 A cable used for networking.
-It is a coaxial cable consisting of a per second.
+10BaseT A cable used for networking that transfers data at 10 Mega-bits per second.
 It is also called "twisted-pair" because it is comprised of two insulated wires twisted together.
 10BaseT cable can be shielded or unshielded.
 Shielded cable provides more protection from noise than unshielded cable.

-10BaseT A cable used for networking that transfers data at 10 Mega-bits bits per second.
+100BaseT A cable similar to 10BbaseT that transfers data at 100 Megabits per second.
 It is also called fast Ethernet.

-100BaseT A cable similar to 10BbaseT that transfers data at 100 Megachange.
+ASCII An acronym for American Standard Code for Information Interchange.
 A coding scheme that assigns numeric values to letters, numbers, punctuation, and certain other characters.

-ASCII An acronym for American Standard Code for Information Intercol allowing the principal parameters of network devices (including IP Addresses) to be configured by central DHCP servers.

 DHCP An acronym for Dynamic Host Configuration Protocol.
+A protocol allowing the principal parameters of network devices (including IP Addresses) to be configured by central DHCP servers.

-A protodata to be sent to or received from the.
+Driver Software that is loaded on the client workstation that prepares data to be sent to or received from the.
 Also called a "printer driver".
 The drivers are designed specifically for this Xerox device.